A genealogy research plan is crucial to finding your ancestors. Learn how to create a successful plan to grow your family tree.

 What is it you want to learn from your research?
 Are you looking for evidence your ancestor in a time and/or place?
 Are you attempting to solve a family history mystery?
 The more specific your goal, the more focused your research will be.

-If you are not clear on what you are researching, I guarantee you will end up going down rabbit trails and have little to show for your research efforts.
+If you are not clear on what you are researching, I guarantee you will end up going down rabbit trails of distraction and have little to show for your research efforts.

 Here are two examples of research questions: